About

-My career in language teaching began in 1973, while I was preparing for the Cambridge Proficiency Exam.
+My career in language teaching began in 1973, while I was preparing for the Cambridge Proficiency Exam after having abandoned my Political Sciences course at the University of São Paulo as the political climate during this period was not conducive to this kind of studies.
 I taught at Cultura Inglesa, a language school, where I worked with teenagers, adults, and business professionals.
 In addition to preparing students for the Cambridge Proficiency Exam, I also created and developed an advanced-level conversation course.

-In 1981, I returned to university to deepen my academic knowledge.
+In 1981, I returned to university, this time to get a teaching degree in Language and Literature and deepen my academic knowledge.
 Two years later, in 1983, I joined the Lycée Pasteur (now the International French Lycée) in São Paulo, where I prepared secondary school students for both the French Baccalauréat and the Brazilian national high school certificate.

 From 1985 to 2007, I coordinated the Foreign Language Department, representing English, German, and Spanish teachers in board meetings and organizing international multilingual and intercultural projects.

-Throughout my extensive career, I have engaged with a wide range of teaching methods and training programs.
-I have been fortunate to work in a multicultural environment that enriched my personal and professional life, shaping my values and perspectives.
+Throughout my extensive career, I engaged with a wide range of teaching methods and training programs and was fortunate to work in a multicultural environment that enriched my personal and professional life, shaping my values and perspectives.
 When I discovered that online collaborative learning could extend my individual teaching experience to broader communities, opening classrooms to new cultures and perspectives, I embraced the opportunity without hesitation.

 The internet provided me with the tools I needed, offering access to up-to-date information, inspirational examples, and international connections.
 I recognized that educational innovation was underway and that our students could only benefit from it.
 I also became involved in several international initiatives, where I had the opportunity to share my knowledge, experience, and insights with colleagues.

-By navigating the options in the menu of this portfolio, you will find various sections showcasing the work my students and I have created, as well as my professional contributions across multiple platforms throughout my career.
-It also includes links to online episodes and personal projects I am currently working on.
+In the menu of this portfolio, the various sections showcase the projects and activities my students and I have worked on, as well as my professional contributions throughout my career.
+Links to these online projects and to personal projects I am currently working on have also been included.